hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 ## Remove IKEv2

 If you want to remove IKEv2 from the VPN server, but keep the [IPsec/L2TP](clients.md) and [IPsec/XAuth ("Cisco IPsec")](clients-xauth.md) modes, run the [helper script](#using-helper-scripts) again and select the "Remove IKEv2" option.
-Note that this will delete all IKEv2 configuration including certificates, and **cannot be undone**!
+Note that this will delete all IKEv2 configuration including certificates and keys, and **cannot be undone**!

 <details>
 <summary>
 Alternatively, you can manually remove IKEv2.
 Click here for instructions.
 </summary>

 To manually remove IKEv2 from the VPN server, but keep the [IPsec/L2TP](clients.md) and [IPsec/XAuth ("Cisco IPsec")](clients-xauth.md) modes, follow these steps.
 Commands must be run as `root`.
-Note that this will delete all IKEv2 configuration including certificates, and **cannot be undone**!
+Note that this will delete all IKEv2 configuration including certificates and keys, and **cannot be undone**!

 1. Rename (or delete) the IKEv2 config file: